-In 1999, I was gifted a prenatal massage from my step-mother.
+In 1999, pregnant with my second child I was gifted a prenatal massage from my step-mother.
 A gift much greater than the massage itself was life-changing for me.
-I knew at that time what I wanted to do in my life.
-I am blessed with the fortuity to blend bodywork, skin therapy, meditation and yoga into a life practice that promotes livejoy and wellness inside & out.
+My children preceded my studies and are my greatest muse.
+I am blessed with the fortuity to blend acupuncture, bodywork, skin therapy and meditation into a life practice.
+Sharing a method and means of self-care leads to greater care of ourselves, our family and our community promoting wellness and livejoy on a much larger scale.

-Supplemental training has afforded me the opportunity to expand my outreach for massage, skin-care and yoga.
-As an exercise specialist for people with cancer I have the ability to work safely with individuals affected by cancer on a physical, mental and emotional level.
-Incorporating the healing modalities of massage, skin-care and yoga collectively offset or reduce the adverse effects of cancer.
+Completing 200+ hours of teacher training with additional certifications in Trauma-Sensitive and Restorative Yoga led me to assist special consideration children and adults in developing their personal yoga practice.
+We all possess the capacity to attain our goals irrespective of our differbilities, the journey may be different but the summit is the same.
+Supplemental trainings afforded me the opportunity to expand my outreach.
+As an Exercise Specialist for people with cancer I am able to work safely and constructively with individuals affected by cancer on a physical, mental and emotional level.
+Incorporating the healing modalities of acupuncture, bodywork, meditation and skin-care serve to collectively offset or reduce the adverse side effects of cancer treatment.

-As a licensed esthetician I view skin-care as a natural extension of my practice.
-Aesthetics is a physical science that involves the health & appearance of the skin.
-Hydration, exfoliation, nourishment and tonification transform & preserve the skin for its optimal health.
-Our outer layer is a soft-shell that is our first line of defense against pathogenic invasion.
-Keeping the skin healthy & intact is essential for maintaining a strong immune system.
-Therapeutic touch to the face, neck and scalp also aid in reducing anxiety & depression.
-There are specific pressure points that lift the spirits, promote relaxation, foster mental clarity and have an overall effect of improving one’s mood.
-High quality products & modern skin technology work in conjunction to renew the skin and support inner peace & well-being.
+Esthetics is a physical science that involves the health and appearance of the skin.
+Because skin-care is an integral component of self-care I was eager to endeavor on this course of study pursuing licensure in Esthetics.
+Keeping the skin healthy and intact is essential for maintaining a strong immune system.
+Hydration, exfoliation, nourishment and tonification transform and preserve the skin for its optimal health.
+Our outer layer is a permeable soft shell that serves as our first line of defense against invasion of pathogens into the body.
+Therapeutic touch to the face, neck and scalp also aid in reducing anxiety and depression.
+There are specific pressure points that lift the spirits, promote relaxation and foster mental clarity.
+Premium quality products, modern skin technology and professional consultation work in conjunction to renew the skin and support inner peace.

-Serving others is an integral part of our existence and a significant & rewarding part of my life.
-Giving something of ourselves, however small, reinforces the notion that we are all part of something much greater.
-It is an affirmation of who we are, all connected with more in common than in contrast.
+Serving others is an intrinsic part of human existence and a significant part of my life.
+Giving something of ourselves, however small, reinforces the notion that we are part of something much greater.
+It is an affirmation of how we are connected with more in common than in contrast.
 It is a gesture that lasts beyond the duration of service with a beautiful rippling effect as many lives are touched.
-Service is a wonderful way to stay grounded and gracious.
-My greatest inspiration comes from the women in my life: my mother, birthmother, sister and daughter.
-Witnessing their individual display of altruism, gratitude and humility has fueled in me a passion to be faith-full, peace-full & thank-full.
+Being a person of service is a wonderful way to stay grounded and gracious.
+My greatest inspiration to serve others comes from women in my life: my mother, birthmother, sister and daughter.
+Witnessing their individual display of altruism, gratitude and humility has fueled in me a passion to be faith-full, peace-full and thank-full.

 “The measure of your life will not be in what you accumulate, but in what you give away.”